diyanah08/project2-brazilian-amazon/README.md

 - A map of the Brazilian states
 - Charts of spread of fire through the years
-- Information on extent of damage
+- Presentation of forest fire effects
 - Up-to-date news on the fires
 - Ability for users to donate to help the cause